Difference Between Osteoarthritis and Rheumatoid Arthritis

-On the other hand, in rheumatoid arthritis the pain is generally found occurring on the joints on both sides of the body.
-For example, there might be pain in both knees.
+On the other hand, in rheumatoid arthritis, the pain is generally found in the joints on both sides of the body.
+For example, there might be a pain in both knees.

 2) "Wear and tear" of the cartilage cushions is the primary reason for osteoarthritis.

-The cartilage cushions act as shock absorbers that prevent the bones of the joint from rubbing together.
+The cartilage cushions act as shock absorbers that prevent the joint's bones from rubbing together.
 When this cartilage is damaged due to overuse or injury, it causes osteoarthritis and leads to inflammation and swelling in the joints.

-In rheumatoid arthritis, the pain and inflammation in the joints take place well before any damage occurs in the cartilage cushions.
-In fact, frequent occurrence of chronic inflammation causes damage to the cartilage and intense pain.
+In rheumatoid arthritis, joint pain and inflammation occur well before any damage occurs in the cartilage cushions.
+Frequent occurrence of chronic inflammation causes damage to the cartilage and intense pain.

 3) Factors that might lead to the occurrence of osteoarthritis are;

-4) One of the major difference between osteoarthritis and rheumatoid arthritis is that osteoarthritis affects only the joints, while rheumatoid arthritis can also affect many other parts in the body.
+4) One major difference between osteoarthritis and rheumatoid arthritis is that osteoarthritis affects only the joints, while rheumatoid arthritis can also affect many other body parts.

-5) What is the difference between osteoarthritis and rheumatoid arthritis in terms of treatment?
+5) What is the difference between osteoarthritis and rheumatoid arthritis in treatment?

-In rheumatoid arthritis, drugs that suppress immune system activity are often prescribed; whereas they are not required in osteoarthritis.
-However, anti-inflammatory drugs are common mode of treatment in both forms of arthritis.
+In rheumatoid arthritis, drugs that suppress immune system activity are often prescribed, whereas they are not required in osteoarthritis.
+However, anti-inflammatory drugs are a common mode of treatment in both forms of arthritis.